VoIlAlex/epol-test-solution/README.md

 ### Running the solution demo

-To get look at the solution run the script `demo.py`:
+To take a look at the solution run the script `demo.py`:
 ```
 python demo.py
 ```